 The first in a new category of IOLs called Extended Depth of Focus (EDOF) IOLs, the TECNIS® Symfony lenses are the only lenses in the United States that provide a full range of continuous high-quality vision from distance to arm’s length, and sometimes closer.
 This exciting new lens technology, FDA approved in July 2016, also includes a version of the lens for people with astigmatism, the Tecnis Symfony Toric IOL.
 The goal of the Tecnis Symfony lens is for patients to have good distance and intermediate/computer vision with less dependence upon glasses.
 Some patients may still need readers for small print.

 Multifocal lens implants are lenses that provide multiple focal points by use of an optical process called diffraction.
 They are designed to correct presbyopia (near vision loss that occurs with age) in order to provide clear vision at distance, intermediate, and near.
 Part-time glasses may still be needed after implantation of this type of lens.
-This type of implant can create visual effects at night from lights, but patients are generally not severely bothered by these phenomena.
+This type of implant does not correct astigmatism and can create visual effects at night from lights.
+Generally, patients are not severely bothered by these phenomena.

 Accommodating lens implants contain a hinge-type design and are intended to provide clear vision at distance and near.
 They are designed to allow the optic, or the central circular part of the lens that you see through, to move back and forth as you change focus on images around you, just like your natural lens.
 Part-time glasses may still be needed after implantation of this type of lens.